ubipo/pfiers.net/src/content/projects/lakehopper.md

 ---
 name: Lake­hopper
 shortDescription: |
-  Work-in-progress autonomous drone that can fly indefinitely by hopping from one lake to the next.
+  Work-in-progress autonomous drone that can fly long distances by hopping from one lake to the next.
 technologies:
   - Perception